Honors & Awards

 A finalist at the Elite 11 quarterback competition in the summer of 2015, O’Brien also competed in Nike’s The Opening football showcase.
 O’Brien had a strong junior season at San Juan Hills.
 In his first year as a starter, O’Brien completed nearly 66 percent of his passes for 2,093 yards and 12 touchdowns, while throwing for at least 200 yards six times.
 He also ran for 640 yards and 13 touchdowns.

 O’Brien was ranked among the nation’s top 10 quarterbacks by both 247Sports and Rivals.com.
 He is also listed among the top 300 overall prospects in the country by 247Sports, Rivals.com and Scout.com, while ranking among the top 35 overall players in California.

 O’Brien committed to Nebraska in the summer of 2015 and did not take any other visits.
 He had numerous offers including Colorado, Colorado State, Texas Tech and UNLV.

 Patrick was born on July 18, 1997, and he is the son of Paul and Anna O’Brien.
 He is majoring in business administration.
 He has volunteered his time with Uplifting Athletes, Husker Heroes, Red Cross, Be the Match Avery Strong Bone Marrow Drive and local hospital visits.
-He was a member of the Brook Berringer and Tom Osborne Citizenship Teams in 2017.
+He was a member of the Brook Berringer and Tom Osborne Citizenship Teams in 2017 and 2018.